efzeker/Statistics-in-Python_2/README.md

 # Statistical Analysis in Python

-This project will display a Python statistical analysis deployed in a website.
-It uses Python to make a descriptive analysis about the sales in a year, of a company that markets products in twenty point sales in three cities.
+This project will will show a statistical analysis in Python implemented on a website.
+It uses Python to perform a descriptive analysis on sales in one year, of a company that sells products in twenty points of sale in three cities.